dreadl0ck/zeus/wiki/docs/README.md

 ## Configuration

+The config file **zeus/config.yml** allows various customizations.

-The configfile allows customization of the behaviour, when a ZEUS instance is running in interactive mode this file is being watched and parsed when a WRITE event occurs.
+When a ZEUS instance is running in interactive mode, this file is being watched and parsed when a WRITE event occurs.

-ZEUS will warn you about about unknown config fields.
+ZEUS will warn you about unknown config fields.

 However, the builtin *config* command is recommended for editing the config, it features tab completion for all config fields, actions and values.